 Refund Information – After your tuition, fees, and books are deducted from your Financial Aid, you may have excess funds.
 All refunds are processed through the BHCmoneyCard.
-Fall refunds will disburse on the dates below.
+Fall refunds will disburse on September 20, 2014.
 Spring refund dates will be published later.

 |Put on Higher One Card

 Dropping all Classes – If you drop all of your classes, the U.S. Department of Education requires Black Hawk College to calculate the portion of financial aid you are eligible to receive based on the withdrawal date.
 All federal aid is prorated for the term based on the percentage of the semester completed.
 This calculation often requires a student to return a portion of the federal financial aid received.

 Students Convicted of Possession or Sale of Drugs – A federal or state drug conviction can disqualify a student for financial aid funds.
 Convictions only count if they were for an offense that occurred during a period of enrollment when a student received Title IV aid.
 The period of ineligibility for financial aid depends on whether the conviction was for sale or possession and whether the student had previous offenses.